-The Governing Board is committed to providing a school environment that promotes the safety of students, employees, and visitors to school grounds.
+The Governing Board is committed to providing a school environment that promotes the safety of students, staff, and visitors to school grounds.
 The Board also recognizes the importance of protecting district property, facilities, and equipment from vandalism and theft.

-The Superintendent or designee shall develop campus security procedures which are consistent with the goals and objectives of the district's comprehensive safety plan and site-level safety plans.
+The Superintendent or designee shall develop campus security procedures, which may be included in the district's comprehensive safety plan and/or site-level safety plans.
 Such procedures shall be regularly reviewed to reflect changed circumstances and to assess their effectiveness in achieving safe school objectives.